 Despite fabricating a few incidents and compartmentalizing Steve Jobs’ technological feats, Screenwriter Aaron Sorkin preserves the tone of Steve Jobs’ unparalleled and fascinating ego.
 Using three backstage room settings to his new computer launches, Sorkin provides a platform to expose Jobs’ humanity, no matter how difficult it is to accept or appreciate.

-Most will pick The Social Network (2010) as Director Danny Boyle’s best of the decade, but I’d rather watch an arrogant, self-entitled marketing genius than a bunch of arrogant, self-entitled brats who have billions come to them because of a social media idea.
-Both are tremendous movies (the soundtrack to The Social Network is the most provocative of the decade), but what Danny Boyle and actor Michael Fassbender can accomplish within four walls in Steve Jobs still blows my mind.
+Most will place The Social Network (2010) above this one, but I’d rather watch an arrogant, self-entitled marketing genius than a bunch of arrogant, self-entitled brats who have billions come to them because of a social media idea.
+Both are tremendous movies (the soundtrack to The Social Network is the most provocative of the decade), but what Danny Boyle and actor Michael Fassbender can accomplish in three backstage rooms in Steve Jobs still blows my mind.

 6. Roma (2018)